Tomas Sandström: Playing career

 On January 27, 1997, Sandström was traded by the Penguins to the Detroit Red Wings in exchange for Greg Johnson.
-He assisted on Darren McCarty's game-winning goal in Game 4 of the Stanley Cup Finals.
+He assisted on Darren McCarty's game-winning goal in game four of the Stanley Cup Final.

 In August 1997, Sandström signed as a free agent with the Mighty Ducks of Anaheim, where he would spend the last two seasons of his NHL career.
+He finished with the worst plus-minus for a playoff career with -45.

 Today, Sandström works as a firefighter in Skanör, Sweden.